Ecommerce SEO in 6 Steps: The Ultimate Beginner’s Guide

 - Aim for length: Multiple studies have shown that Google tends to favor lengthy content in its SERPs.
 This is because long-form content typically does a better job of conveying what a page is about—both to Google as well as the site’s visitors.
 So as you craft your product pages, shoot for roughly 1,000 words.
 If this feat is too time-consuming to be done on every product page, identify your top performers and start with those listings.
 Include reviews to drive up word count, but also focus on writing a thorough and in-depth product description.

-- Incorporate keywords: Gone are the days of “keyword stuffing”—now your body content needs to be well-written, readable, and geared toward the customer (rather than Googlebots).
-But to help search engines properly index your page, you still need to include keywords a handful of times in the content for each product.
+- Incorporate keywords: Your body content needs to be well-written, readable, and geared toward the customer.
+To help search engines properly index your page, you still need to include keywords a handful of times in the content for each product.

 Sprinkle your head keyword into the description three to five times, but also aim to include long-tail variations and LSI synonyms.